Dorothy Ashby: The Ashby Players and theatre work

 In the 1960s, Ashby, together with her husband, formed a theatrical group to produce plays that would be relevant to the African-American community of Detroit.
 This production group went by several names depending on the theater production.

 They created a series of theatrical musical plays that Dorothy and John Ashby produced together as this theatrical company, the Ashby Players of Detroit.
 In the case of most of the plays, John Ashby wrote the scripts and Ashby wrote the scores.
 Ashby also played harp and piano on the soundtracks to all of her plays.
 She starred in the production of the play 3–6–9 herself.
 Most of the music that she wrote for these plays is available only on a handful of the reel-to-reel tapes that Ashby recorded herself.
 Only a couple of the many songs she created for her plays later appeared on LPs that she released.
 Later in her career, she would make recordings and perform at concerts primarily to raise money for the Ashby Players theatrical productions.

 The theatrical production group The Ashby Players not only produced black theater in Detroit and Canada but provided early theatrical and acting opportunities for black actors.
 Ernie Hudson (of Ghostbusters, credited as Earnest L. Hudson) was a featured actor in the Artists Productions version of the play 3–6–9.
 In the late 1960s, the Ashbys gave up touring and settled in California, where Dorothy broke into the studio recording system as a harpist through the help of the soul singer Bill Withers, who recommended her to Stevie Wonder.
 As a result, she was called upon for a number of studio sessions playing for more pop-oriented acts.

 Death

 Ashby died aged 53 from cancer on April 13, 1986, in her home located in Santa Monica, California.
 Her body was cremated, and her ashes were scattered over Santa Monica Bay after a memorial service.

 Influence

 In the 1990s, Pete Rock, Rahzel and Ugly Duckling sampled Ashby's harp music for their own works.

+Throughout the 2000s and 2010s, multiple high profile artists continued to sample Ashby's work, including Jay-Z, Mac Miller, J Dilla, Madlib, and many more.

 In 2018, Drake included a sample of Ashby's rendition of "The Windmills of Your Mind" in his song "Final Fantasy" from the album Scorpion.